 Prof Stephen Meili (2 semester credits)

 This course will examine international and domestic protections available to refugees.
 Its primary focus will be the 1951 Refugee Convention and 1967 Protocol and other international instruments, and how they have been interpreted by various international, regional and national bodies.
 The course will emphasize the human rights approach to refugee law, i.e., the extent to which human rights instruments such as the Convention Against Torture and the International Covenant on Civil and Political Rights inform interpretations of the Refugee Convention.
-Given the ongoing refugee crisis in Europe, the course will pay particular attention to the role of the European Convention on Human Rights in protecting refugees.
-The course will combine lectures, discussions and in-class exercises such as mock asylum hearings.
-The written exam for this course will account for 75% of the final grade.
-Class participation, including participation in class discussions and in-class exercises, will account for 25% of the grade.
+Given the ongoing refugee situation in Europe, the course will pay particular attention to the role of regional human rights instruments applicable to refugees, including the Cartagena Declaration of 1984, the European Convention on Human Rights, and the Organization of African Unity 1969 Convention.
+The course will combine lectures, discussions and in-class exercises such as mock oral arguments and asylum hearings.

 War, Peace and Human Rights (p.m.)

 Prof Stuart Casey-Maslen (2 semester credits)

 This course will focus on the rules applicable to armed conflict, particularly the conduct of hostilities (Hague Law) and the treatment of persons in the power of the enemy (Geneva Law).
 Key topics for discussion will include identifying an armed conflict, the legality of means and methods of warfare, including the weapons used, piloted and unmanned bombing, blockades, cyber attacks, and conflict in space.
 Application of the law to non-state armed groups will be covered as will the relationship between warfare and law enforcement and between the law of armed conflict and jus ad bellum.
 We will also consider the means by which the law of armed conflict is enforced in the current international system.